 Jones, Timchenko et al. 2015.
 PNAS 112 (26), 8041-8045.

-AMO has initiated a phase 2 clinical study in the United Kingdom for AMO-02 (tideglusib) for the treatment of congenital myotonic dystrophy.
-This phase 2 exploratory study focuses on patients with congenital and juvenile onset myotonic dystrophy.
+AMO has initiated a phase 2 clinical study in the United Kingdom for AMO-02 for the treatment of congenital myotonic dystrophy.
+This phase 2 exploratory study focuses on adolescent and adult patients with congenital and juvenile onset myotonic dystrophy.
 This is the first sponsor-led clinical study evaluating an investigational therapy in this patient group as part of a development program.
-Earlier in 2016 AMO Pharma completed discussions with the U.S. Food and Drug Administration (FDA) for a planned investigational new drug (IND) application for AMO-02.
-AMO is planning additional global studies of AMO-02 in both congenital and adult onset myotonic dystrophy.
-Based on FDA feedback, AMO Pharma is currently working to finalize plans to advance its clinical development program.
+Previously AMO Pharma completed discussions with the U.S. Food and Drug Administration (FDA) an has opened an investigational new drug (IND) application for AMO-02.
+AMO is planning additional global studies of AMO-02 in congenital onset myotonic dystrophy.
+FDA has granted Fast Track and Orphan Drug Designation to this program.

 More information on the Phase 2 clinical trial for AMO-02 in congenital myotonic dystrophy can be found at https://clinicaltrials.gov/ct2/show/NCT02858908.